env0/terratag/README.md

 And finally, will compare the results in `out` with the `expected` directory

 #### Running Tests
-Focus on a particular Terraform version:
+Tests can only run on a specific Terraform version -
 ```
 go test -run TestTerraformXX
 ```

+We use [tfenv](https://github.com/tfutils/tfenv) to switch between versions.
+The exact versions used in the CI tests can be found under `test/tfenvconf`.